pass518224/finder/README.md

 >                         only show filter to the pattern
 >   -c CONTAIN, --contain CONTAIN
 >                         only show filter contained the pattern
+>   -n, --negation        negate the result of filter
 >   --black-list FILEPATH
 >                         Block the ICC transaction in blacklist
 >   --info                show log info
+>   --not-solve           not to solve ICC data
+>   --ps CHROME.PS        ps cmd result

-Finder need android repo which compiled from android java source code for solving transaction data.
+Finder need `android repo` which compiled from android java source code to help for solving transaction data.

 Download the repo for your coresponding version of Android

-> I put the repo at the directly `repo`
+> I put the transpiled repo at the directly `repo`

 create the destination directory to put repo